Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-09-gt-ga-exam-np-lp.md

   * Output transformation $h$
   * Correctness.
 Show that if a solution for $B$ exists $iff$ a solution for $A$ exists.

+### NP-summary

+* Class P - A solution may be found in polynomial time
+* Class NP - a solution may be verified in polynomial time
+  * P is a subset of NP
+* NP-HARD we are yet to find a polynomial time solution
+* NP-complete - Both in NP and at least as hard as NP-Hard problems.

+A problem is either known or not yet known to be in P or NP.

+NP-Complete problems can be reduced to each otherwise.

 ### 3SAT

 `Input`: